dot-Justin/LAMatHome/README.md

     py main.py
     ```

+## ⚙️ Configuration

+LAMAtHome runs off groups of functions, called Integrations.
+By default, every integration is enabled, however each integration, as well as its child functions, can be disabled.
+Follow these steps to do so:
+- Disable entire Integrations (Computer, Telegram, etc.)
+    1. Open `main.py`
+    2. Scroll to the Integration you want to disable (marked by a wall of comments, including the name.
+Or, search for the function name.)
+    3. Find the line where it says `integrationname_isenabled=True` and change to `integrationname_isenabled=False`

+- Disable only certain functions (ComputerGoogle, TelegramText, etc)
+    1. Find the function you want to disable
+    2. Follow the same steps as above.

 ## 🔥 Acknowledgements
 - Thanks to poke for the original idea [rabbitWrighter](https://github.com/glovergaytan-fs/rabbitWrighter/tree/main)
 - Obligatory "There's no way you're that young" [rabbitt](https://github.com/GikitSRC/rabbitt)